Darkone83/ModXo-RP2040-Tiny/README.md

 For more information on Epimetheus please visit: https://github.com/OfficialTeamUIX/Epimetheus

+### Notice

-Please note: No firmware is provided for the STM32 you will need to either code your own firmware or legaly obtain a firmware image
+No firmware is provided for the STM32 you will need to either code your own firmware or legaly obtain a firmware image